jakebailey/jakebailey.github.io/content/posts/pnpm-dt-2/index.md

 [^datadog]: Okay, this is a fork of
-[the original](https://www.npmjs.com/package/pprof) released by Google, but that one hasn't been updated in years, and DataDog's fork includes prebuilt
+[the original](https://www.npmjs.com/package/pprof) released by Google, but that one hasn't been updated in years, and DataDog's fork includes prebuilt binaries.

 Unfortunately, that's a little annoying, because effectively 100% of the time, I'm profiling a CLI application or someone else's project where I don't really